(RE-)DESIGN and DEVELOPMENT JOURNEY

 —

-Startingdate: following a Design StudioDuration: at least 2 seasons
+Startingdate: following a Design StudioDuration: at least 2 seasons (3-6 months).

 For whom: (re)designing a learning journey is a collaborative effort with a course content team - such as professors, lecturing/research staff - and your own project management staff and - if applicable - project officers for the European grant.

-Location: we work hybrid with you as a client, on location and remotely, as the work demands.
+Location: we work hybrid with you as a client, both on location and remotely, as the work demands.

 —